-The Republic will agree that so long as any Bond remains outstanding, it will maintain a paying agent in a Western European city for payments on the Bonds (which will be Luxembourg if and so long as the Bonds are listed on the Official List of the Luxembourg Stock Exchange), a registrar having a specified office at the Corporate Trust Office of the Fiscal Agent, a paying agent having a specified office in The City of New York and a transfer agent in Luxembourg (if and so long as the Bonds are listed on the Official List of the Luxembourg Stock Exchange).
-The Republic has initially appointed Deutsche Bank Trust Company Americas and Deutsche Bank Luxembourg S.A. as paying agents and transfer agents for the Bonds.
+The Republic will agree that so long as any Bond remains outstanding, it will maintain a paying agent in a western European city for payments on the Bonds (which will be Luxembourg if and so long as the Bonds are listed on the Official List of the Luxembourg Stock Exchange and the rules of such exchange so require), a registrar having a specified office at the Corporate Trust Office of the Fiscal Agent, a paying agent having a specified office in The City of New York and a transfer agent in Luxembourg (if and so long as the Bonds are listed on the Official List of the Luxembourg Stock Exchange and the rules of such exchange so require).
+The Republic has initially appointed Deutsche Bank Trust Company Americas and Deutsche Bank Luxembourg S.A., as paying agents and transfer agents for the Bonds.
 Subject to the foregoing, the Republic shall have the right at any time to terminate any such appointment and to appoint any other agents in such other places as it may deem appropriate upon notice in accordance with "-Notices" below and in accordance with the terms and conditions set forth in the Fiscal Agency Agreement.